 At Gesher we provide:

-- opportunities that enable children to thrive; we want our children to be ambitious about achieving their full potential.
+- Opportunities that enable children to thrive; we want our children to be ambitious about achieving their full potential.

-- a collaborative learning team around every child to support each child’s learning needs and maximise meaningful learning opportunities.
+- A collaborative learning team around every child to support each child’s learning needs and maximise meaningful learning opportunities.

 - A specialist therapeutic team that will work together with families to nurture and support a child’s emotional, social, physical and academic development.

-- a partnership with families to improve the lives and life chances of children with SEN by ensuring that they are healthy, stay safe, enjoy and achieve, make a positive contribution and experience the wider community.
+- A partnership with families to improve the lives and life chances of children with SEN by ensuring that they are healthy, stay safe, enjoy and achieve, make a positive contribution and experience the wider community.

 All children work extensively on Communication Skills covering receptive and expressive language to enable them to interact and engage with the wider school environment; social skills and peer interactions form a prominent part of the school experience.
 We also believe that all children need time to play and time to be themselves; the creative arts, particularly drama, music and art, allow for children’s creative and imaginative expression to take place.
 Every child deserves a childhood and we aim to ensure that Gesher is a school that balances these core aspects alongside a strong academic foundation.

-All classes are small (up to eight children in each) with a higher level of adult support from our team of Teaching Assistants (TAs) than mainstream schools.
 Our classes may contain children from more than one academic year group as they are grouped according to learning needs and appropriate peer groups.
 They are actively engaged in lessons and provide ongoing monitoring of the children’s engagement and wellbeing.
 The school ethos places a strong emphasis on self-confidence, intrinsic motivation and ensuring that our children are continuously encouraged and supported to develop their independence; in turn this helps to foster self-help skills in all areas of development.
 Staff use a scaffolded approach, demonstrating or modelling an activity before stepping back for children to be successful leaners.

 Our days are highly structured with short sessions to help maintain engagement and motivation.
 We provide whole class, small group and individual learning opportunities every day.
 Targeted interventions are implemented, reviewed and revised for all children.
 Examples of approaches and interventions that can be used include: Attention Autism, Zones of Regulation, TEACCH, Lego Therapy, Social Thinking Methodology, Social Stories and Colourful Semantics.